Wuling E10 EV: Overview

-In November 2022, Wuling presented another microcar, this time with an unusual delivery vehicle concept.
+In November 2022, The Wuling presented another microcar, this time with an unusual delivery vehicle concept.
 The E10 EV gained a 1.08 meter narrow body that could accommodate only the driver, which was distinguished by its characteristic angular design and small wheels.
 A simple, minimalist dashboard has only a small, monochrome display in front of the steering wheel and two physical switches for manual air conditioning to the right of the driver.

 Behind the passenger cabin there is a transport compartment with a capacity of 1.7 cubic meters in the form of a permanently attached box with a regular, shapely shape.
 Access to it was made possible not only through the rear swing doors, but also through the same pair located on the side of the vehicle.
 With a relatively low weight of 620 kilograms, the load capacity of the E10 EV was 200 kilograms, and thanks to its small dimensions, the turning radius was 4.3 meters.